Communication problems after brain injury

 - Behavioural - affecting how a person acts

 Many people will experience more than one form of communication problem after brain injury, depending on the areas of the brain affected and the severity of the injury.
 It is also important to recognise that such problems may occur alongside other changes in physical, cognitive, emotional and behavioural functions.

 The diagram below shows the cerebral cortex.
 The cortex is the outer part of the brain, which is responsible for our more sophisticated thinking skills.
 Many of the functions listed are important for communication and injury to any of these areas can impair communication skills.

 This section explains some of the ways brain injury can affect communication.

-Our booklet Coping with communication problems after brain injury provides more in-depth information about the issues covered here, and you can contact the Headway helpline if you have any further questions.
+Our booklet Coping with communication problems after brain injury (PDF) provides more in-depth information about the issues covered here, and you can contact the Headway helpline if you have any further questions.